1 September - 1 October 2018

-In 2017 Rookwood Cemetery has been commemorating 150 years, with the first burial having taken place in 1867.
+In 2017 Rookwood Cemetery commemorated 150 years, with the first burial having taken place in 1867.
 Today Rookwood caters for many different religious and cultural groups.
 More than a million cars pass through each year.

 HIDDEN is Rookwood General Cemetery Reserve Trust's signature annual event.
 With next year its 10th anniversary, HIDDEN was established to encourage public use of the historic Rookwood Cemetery and enable the greater community to explore Rookwood Cemetery - the oldest, largest and most multicultural cemetery in Australia.